bbc/psammead/.yeoman/README.md

 ## Purpose

 We are expecting the Psammead component library to expand in size.
-To ensure a uniform development pattern is used for creating new pacakges, this script will create a skeleton package that includes all the essential files for a developer to start making Psammead component.
+To ensure a uniform development pattern is used for creating new pacakges, this script will create a skeleton package that includes all the essential files for a developer to start making Psammead components.

 ## How to use it?